carpentries/instructor-training/episodes/15-carpentries.md

 ## Community Roles

 Select one role from the list below that interests you.
-Using the the descriptions on [The Carpentries community website][community-page] at [https://carpentries.org/community/](https://carpentries.org/community/).
+Using the descriptions on [The Carpentries community website][community-page] at [https://carpentries.org/community/](https://carpentries.org/community/).

 Write: